-None of these other selling shareholders beneficially owns individually or in the aggregate more than 1% of our outstanding common stock prior to this offering, nor do they have prior to this offering (or will they have after this offering) a significant role in our management.
-The selling shareholders indicated in this footnote are selling in the aggregate 34,000 shares of our common stock.
-Of these shares, (i) 1,000 shares were acquired upon exercise of warrants to purchase shares of common stock issued by us at an exercise price of \$1.50 per shares of common stock to be received upon conversion of shares of Series B preferred stock on the closing of this offering, which shares of \$5 eries B preferred stock were purchased from us between January 2004 and July 2006 at a purchase price of \$2.25 per share; (ii) 2,000 shares were acquired upon exercise of options to purchase shares of our common stock granted by us under our 2003 Stock Option Plan at an exercise price of \$1.50 per share; (iv) 3,000 shares were acquired upon conversion of shares of Series A preferred stock that were purchased from us prior to 2004; (v) 6,000 shares were purchased or received in various private transactions from a variety of third parties.
+(68) None of these other selling shareholders beneficially owns individually or in the aggregate more than 1% of our outstanding common stock prior to this offering, nor do they have prior to this offering (or will they have after this offering) as significant role in our management.
+The selling shareholders indicated in this fortontoe are selling in the aggregate 34,000 shares of our common stock.
+Of these shares, (ii) 2,000 shares were acquired upon exercise of warrants to purchase shares of common stock issued by us at an exercise price of \$1.50 per share; (ii) 2,000 shares represent shares of common stock to be received upon conversion of shares of Series B preferred stock were purchased from us between January 2004 and July 2006 at a purchase price of \$2.25 per share; (iii) 2,000 shares were acquired upon conversion of shares of Series A preferred stock that were purchased from us prior to 2004; (v) 6,000 shares were purchased or received from us prior to 2004; and (vi) 14,000 shares were purchased or received in various private transactions from a variety of third parties.